yezhengkai/yezhengkai.github.io/website/docs/programing-language/sql.md

 # SQL

-SQL, Structured Query Language, is designed to allow users to `query`, `manipulate`, and `transform` data from a **relational database.
+SQL, Structured Query Language, is designed to allow users to `query`, `manipulate`, and `transform` data from a **relational database**.

-> :warn: There are many different SQL databases that support different features and storage types.
+> ⚠️ There are many different SQL databases that support different features and storage types.
 Therefore, the SQL syntax on different databases may be slightly different.

 ## Learn resources
 - [SQLBolt](https://sqlbolt.com/)